MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sma-1801.md

 ## System requirements for Service Management Automation 1801

-This topic describes the minimum hardware and software configurations that are required for a full installation of Service Management Automation (SMA).
+The following sections describe the minimum hardware and software configurations that are required for a full installation of Service Management Automation (SMA).

 ## Hardware requirements
 The following configurations should be used.